marcosgonzalez6/definitely-not-megaman/README.md

-- [x] An implemented feauture.
+- [x] An implemented feauture. new backgrounds, asteroid angle varies in level 2, boss health indicator

 - [ ] A planned unimplemented feature.

 ## Notes

-	What was your project's biggest challenge?
+	What was your project's biggest challenge?   reading through all of the original code and understanding how each class and method worked

-    What was your favorite part of the project
+    What was your favorite part of the project?    seeing a finished product after all the hours invested